devclub-iitd/summer-of-code-2024/README.md

 - [ ] **[Week 1](frontend/week-1)** : Learn HTML, CSS, and JavaScript to create a visually appealing Login and Sign-Up page.
 Use provided Figma designs and ensure responsiveness for different screen sizes.
 - [ ] **[Week 2](frontend/week-2)** : Use Fetch APIs to authenticate login and store newly signed up members.
 Get familiar with Bootstrap, and add additional functionalities to the portal using Javascript.
 - [ ] **[Week 3](frontend/week-3)** : Learn ReactJS and build the Cashier portal.
 Use components, React Hooks, React Routers, React-PDF and React-share.
-- [ ] **[Week 4](frontend/week-4)** : Get more practise in React JS and build the Admin portal.
+- [ ] **[Week 4](frontend/week-4)** : Get more practice in React JS and build the Admin portal.
 Use Javascript libraries for analytics and add extra functionalities to improve user experience!
+- [ ] **[Week 5](frontend/week-5)** : Deploy your website on the web to complete the final stage of production of the PoS portal.
+Also try integrating the machine learning model with the frontend to have a complete real-life set-up with price-correction according to the market conditions, etc.

 ### [Machine Learning](machine-learning)